Tzur01/arp-spoofing-tool/README.md

  ##
 Please note that this tool should only be used for authorized penetration testing and security assessment purposes.
-Unauthorized or unethical use of this tool on networks without explicit permission is illegal and irresponsible.
-The creator of this tool bears no responsibility for any misuse or unauthorized use, and users assume full responsibility for their actions when utilizing the tool.
+Unauthorized or unethical use of this tool on networks without explicit permission is illegal and irresponsible. , and users assume full responsibility for their actions when utilizing the tool.